MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

 | In the :ref:`Thermal-tab`, you will find all the parameters to set the thermal properties of the crust and the atmosphere.
 In PecubeGUI, the user can check for the 1D steady-state geotherm by simply clicking on "Show Geotherm" (Figure 9).
-A new tab will appear on the right-hand side of the interface, where the geotherm is shown.
+A new tab appears on the right-hand side of the interface, where the geotherm is shown.
 Additionnaly, the user can check the influence of the erosion rate on the geotherm by providing values in "Mean erosion rate" (Figure 9, only for visual purposes).
 The 1D steady-state geotherm is computed using the equation found in [Reiners-and-Brandon-2006]_ that accounts for the effect of erosion rates on the thermal state of the crust.
 | Moreover, the user can provide the specific heat capacity (J.kg\ :sup:`-1`\.K\ :sup:`-1`\) and the radioactive heat production (µW.m\ :sup:`-3`\).
 The total heat production (°C.Myr\ :sup:`-1`\) will automatically be updated (Figure 9).
 Finally, the resulting surface heat flux is shown as a checking.
 The user can also set a non-uniform heat production rate.
 An exponential decrease of heat production rate with depth can be specified by checking the box "use e-folding HP".
 A small window pops up where you can provide the heat production rate and the e-folding depth.
-In the input parameters for pecube, the heat production rate will then be negative to inform pecube we want to use a non-uniform heat production rate.
+In the input parameters for pecube, the heat production rate will then be negative to inform pecube you want to use a non-uniform heat production rate.

 .. figure:: ../images/Geotherm.png